 There are some recommended toys that are important for your puppy.
 We suggest you use something you can fill with food such as a food ball, or hollow bone.
 A squeaky stuffed toy is very useful to get your pup’s attention.
-These toys have been specifically suggested to either assist you in the training of your puppy, or to help keep the pup occupied when he is on his own.
+These enrichment tools have been specifically suggested to either assist you in the training of your puppy, or to help keep the pup occupied when he is on his own.

 Like food, the use of toys is a potent way to motivate your puppy.
 They are also essential for certain games.
-Not all toys are created equal in your puppy’s mind.
-You will need to experiment with toys to see which ones your puppy prefers.
+Not all are created equal in your puppy’s mind.
+You will need to experiment with to see which ones your puppy prefers.

 Toys we Love